 - What is the sale/purchase price of that property?

 - What type of property are you selling or buying?
 (Retail, office, land, etc.)

-In this article we will help explain how much you can expect to pay a professional broker to help you purchase or sell a commercial property.
+In this article, we will help explain how much you can expect to pay a professional broker to help you purchase or sell a commercial property.

-Costs to use a Commercial Broker to Sell a Property
+Costs to Use a Commercial Broker to Sell a Property

 Generally, there are no upfront fees to hire a broker to sell your property.

-The exception to this could be any special marketing initiatives such as custom branding, brochures or signage.
+The exception to this could be any special marketing initiatives such as custom branding, brochures, or signage.
 These expenses are generally negotiated before your broker is hired and outlined in a listing agreement – the contract between you and your broker.

-Brokerage Fees for the Sale of Properties
+Commercial Real Estate Broker Fees for the Sale of Properties

 Once you have selected an individual broker or brokerage firm to work with, you will negotiate the brokerage fees (also known as commissions) that will be paid when the broker successfully sells your property.
-This fee is paid by the person, company or entity selling the property.
+This fee is paid by the person, company, or entity selling the property.

 These fees will be negotiated prior to hiring a broker and detailed in the listing agreement.